Zain3/Brand-Logo-Classification/README.md

 ### Dependencies

-1. Create a new conda environment `the-regularizers` with the following dependencies.
+1. Create a new conda environment `the-regularizer` with the following dependencies.

-`conda create -n the-regularizers`
+`conda create -n the-regularizer`

 `conda install anaconda`